DigitalOceanPromos/DigitalOcean-Free-25-/free_backs.md

 # DigitalOcean Free 25$ backs!
 Digital Ocean Promo Codes for August, September, November, December 2017... and for ever when ever.

-Save $25 for your Cloud Computing Solution with Digital Ocean.
+Save $25 for your Cloud Computing Solution with modern VDS hosting Digital Ocean.

 ## How to get it? ##